Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows_with_Qt6.md

 `cmake -G "NMake Makefiles" -DWIN_INSTALLER_USE_64BIT_CRT=1 -DQt6_DIR="C:Qt6.7.2\lib\cmake\Qt6" -DCMAKE_BUILD_TYPE=Release "C:\path\to\sigil-src"`

 **Starting with Sigil 2.0.2, the -DUSE_QT6=1 is assumed and no longer used.
 If you wish to build Sigil with Qt5, you will need to add -DUSE_QT5=1 to the cmake configure command.
-Even this will be unailable starting with Sigil 2.3.0**
+Even this will be unavailable starting with Sigil 2.3.0**

 If this completes successfully, then you're ready to compile Sigil (leave the command prompt open).